 William Edward Burghardt Du Bois (1868-1963), born and raised in Great Barrington, is one of the most important figures in American intellectual history and a leader in the civil rights movement.

 Over the years, Bard College at Simon's Rock has sought to honor the memory and legacy of this native son of Great Barrington by establishing a W.E.B.
 Du Bois Collection in African American literature and history in the library and establishing W.E.B.
 Du Bois scholarships for outstanding minority students.
 In 1996, the College established its W.E.B.
-Du Bois Memorial Lecture—to be given each year on or near Du Bois's birthday, February 23—which is presented by a distinguished African American whose own achievements are in the tradition of Du Bois.
+Du Bois Memorial Lecture—to be given each year on or near Du Bois's birthday, February 23—which is presented by a distinguished individual whose own achievements carry on the legacy of Du Bois.

 2015: Whitney Battle-Baptiste, Associate Professor of Anthropology at the University of Massachusetts